Contemporary Ceramics, Sculputure, Craft and Traditional Ceramis

 3. Professional and staff support: Available

-4. Opportunities for presentations/ exhibitions: Available (possibility of such occasions will be considered each time)
+4. Opportunities for presentations/ exhibitions: possibility of such occasions will be considered each time

-Institute of Ceramic Studies, the Shigaraki Ceramic Cultural Park,
+Institute of Ceramic Studies at The Foundation of Shigaraki Ceramic Cultural Park

 -Total floor space